amanda-eames/Advanced_Learning_Algorithms/README.md

-# Supervised Machine Learning Regression and Classification
+# Advanced Learning Algorithms

-This is a repository of notes and assignments from coursera Supervised Machine Learning: Regression and Classification by Deep Learning AI
+This is a repository of notes and assignments from coursera by Deep Learning AI